 In 1979 Hutchinson in Glasgow reported that infection with T. gondii impaired the motor performance of mice.
 In 2001 Havlicek et al in Prague compared T. gondii infected and uninfected human subjects on reaction time as measured by a standard computerized test.
 Infected individuals performed significantly more poorly and appeared to lose their concentration more quickly.36 Pearce et al., also demonstrated psychomotor slowing in healthy humans, as well as those with schizophrenia, who were infected with T. gondii compared with those not infected.37

 Based on such findings, Flegr et al. in Prague wondered whether a delayed reaction time caused by a T. gondii infection might interfere with people’s ability to drive vehicles.
 He therefore compared the sera of 146 individuals deemed to have been responsible for causing a motor vehicle accident38, with 446 controls.
 Those individuals who had antibodies to T. gondii, compared with those without antibodies, had more than twice the risk of having caused a motor vehicle accident.
 Since that time there have been 9 attempts to replicate these findings, as summarized on the table.
-Five of the studies reported a statistically significant increase in T. gondii seropositivity among drivers involved in vehicular accidents compared to controls.40,41,80,90,92 Two other studies did not find a significant increase in seropositivity but did find a significant increase in T. gondii IgG mean titres in the accident group.89,91 Two studies were negative.39,88
+Four of the studies reported a statistically significant increase in T. gondii seropositivity among drivers involved in vehicular accidents compared to controls.40,41,90,92 Two other studies did not find a significant increase in seropositivity but did find a significant increase in T. gondii IgG mean titres in the accident group.89,91 Three studies were negative.39,80,88

 In view of this association between traffic accidents and T. gondii, researchers in Mexico assessed the T. gondii antibody status in 133 individuals involved in work-related industrial accidents and 266 controls.
 Overall there was no association except among workers who had low socioecononomic status.42